phac-nml/metadatatransformation/README.md

 - `--metadata_6_header`: names the first metadata_6 column header
 - `--metadata_7_header`: names the first metadata_7 column header
 - `--metadata_8_header`: names the first metadata_8 column header
+- `--earliest_header`: names the earliest date column header and related output columns

 The above parameters will only affect the `results.csv` file and not the information returned to IRIDA Next.
 The earliest date column will be reported as `earliest_date` in `results.csv`, `transformation.csv`, and the `iridanext.output.json` file, which is returned to IRIDA Next.

+## Populate Parameters

+- `--populate_header`: names the header of the column to populate with `populate_value`
+- `--populate_value`: the value to populate every entry within the `populate_header` column

 ## Other Parameters